 Steps to Starting a Small Business

 Starting a new business means more than just ownership.
-Launching your own startup also means dealing with various amounts of paperwork and compliance at the state, federal, and local levels.
+Launching your own startup entails dealing with various amounts of paperwork and compliance at the state, federal, and local levels, as well.
 Additionally, there will come a day when you hope to expand your small business into something much greater.

 Below are several helpful resources designed to arm entrepreneurs with a wealth of information on building a new business.
-Tick off items on a small business or startup checklist, browse industry best practices on forming your own business, or determine for yourself what business structure best suits enterprise.
+Tick off items on a small business or startup checklist, browse industry best-practices on forming your own business, or determine for yourself what business structure best benefits your enterprise.

 Stay on track with your